Dao258/yummly-async-crawler/README.md

 # yummly
-> Crawler to fetch as many recipes possible starting from https://www.yummly.com/recipes
+> Async crawler to fetch as many recipes possible starting from https://www.yummly.com/recipes

 ## Prerequisites
 - Python 3.7+ with `pip`